SNodeC/snode.c/docs/logging/phase-1-context-lifecycle-correctness.md

 `SocketContext::attach()` and `SocketContext::detach()` remain private production lifecycle operations.
 A test subclass of `SocketConnection` cannot call them because friendship is not inherited, and widening them to public or protected would expose lifecycle controls that are not part of the runtime API.

-Phase 1 therefore adds `core::socket::stream::detail::ContextLifecycleTestAccess`, a narrow internal friend helper modeled on the established `core::socket::stream::tls::detail::TLSLifecycleTestAccess` precedent.
-The helper has pointer-based signatures because `detach()` ends with `delete this`:
+Phase 1 keeps only a forward declaration and friend declaration for `core::socket::stream::detail::ContextLifecycleTestAccess` in `SocketContext.h`.
+The helper definition exists only inside `ContextLifecyclePhase1Test.cpp`, modeled on the established `core::socket::stream::tls::detail::TLSLifecycleTestAccess` precedent, so no test-access header is installed or exported.
+The local helper has pointer-based signatures because `detach()` ends with `delete this`:

 - `attach(SocketContext*)`
 - `detachForContextSwitch(SocketContext*)`
 - `detachForConnectionClose(SocketContext*)`

-The helper only invokes the real private production methods and does not expose arbitrary internals.
+The test-local helper only invokes the real private production methods and does not expose arbitrary internals.
+Private `attach()` and `detach()` remain private, and production runtime behavior is unchanged.
 Test contexts passed to detach are heap-allocated, are never dereferenced after detach returns, and write callback observations into externally owned state before self-deletion.

 ## Runtime lifecycle test